innate2adaptive/Decombinator-Tools/README.md

 ```
 python RunTestData.py
 ```
 Note that the output files and Log files will be stored in the current working directory (Decombinator-Tools).
 To generate output and Log files in the Decombinator directory, run from within Decombinator directory:
 ```
 python /path/to/Decombinator-Tools/RunTestData.py
 ```

 The RunTestData script can be supplied with two checkpoint arguments, `-c1` and `-c2` that tell the script at which part in the pipeline to start from and end at.
-For example, to the test data through only Demultiplexor and Decombinator, run:
+For example, test data through only Demultiplexor and Decombinator, run:
 ```
 python /path/to/Decombinator-Tools/RunTestData.py -c1 demultiplexor -c2 decombinator
 ```